-GBU-24A/B. An air-to-ground weapon equipped with the third generation Paveway III guidance kit, integrated with a BLU-109 penetrating warhead.
+GBU-24A/B. An air-to-ground weapon equipped with

+the third generation Paveway III guidance kit, integrated

+with a BLU-109 penetrating warhead.
 The kit consists of an advanced guidance section and high-lift airframe.
 It is extremely precise and highly effective against a broad range of high-value hard targets.
-The system can be employed from low, medium, and high altitudes, providing operational flexibility through the use of an adaptive digital autopilot and large field-of-regard, highly sensitive scanning seeker.
-The GBU-24A/B was highly successful during Desert Storm.
+The system can be employed from low, medium, and high altitudes, provid-